About the Test & Testing Logistics

 Am I required to get tested every week?
-No. EWU is only requiring students to have an antigen test at the end of spring break.
+No. EWU is only requiring students to have an antigen test at the time of moving into the residence halls.
 After that, testing is optional.
 Students are encouraged to participate in the optional testing.

 I am a faculty/staff member at EWU.
 What do I need to know about the antigen testing?

 Am I required to be tested?
 No at this time.
 However, we are awaiting additional direction from the Department of Labor about future requirements for unvaccinated employees.